Family members backed the $500,000 bond that freed Rep. Santos from jail

 Their support allowed Santos to walk free after he was charged on May 10th with 13 crimes including fraud, money-laundering and theft.
 He pleaded not guilty.

-For weeks, the identity of his backers remained unknown, sparking widespread speculation.
+For weeks, the identity of Santos's bond backers remained unknown, sparking widespread speculation.
 On May 25, a group of news organizations including NPR asked the court to make their names public.

-Santos and his attorney argued for weeks that releasing the names would expose the congressman's backers to a public backlash and could put them at risk of "attacks and harassment."
+Santos and his attorney argued that releasing the names would expose the congressman's backers to a public backlash and could put them at risk of "attacks and harassment."

 "There is great concern for the health, safety, and well-being" of the individuals, wrote Joseph Murray, Santos's attorney, in a court filing.